vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 * As a first measure to prevent depegs, USDR is redeemable for the DAI that is backing it.
 Currently, around 25% of its collateral is denominated in DAI.
 * As a second measure, USDR is backed by protocol-owned liquidity, consisting of the USDR Curve [pool](https://curve.fi/#/polygon/pools/factory-v2-339/deposit).
 In combination, the two measures guarantee a certain amount of liquidity for trading or redeeming USDR.
 * As a third step, Tangible established an insurance fund.
-At the time of writing, the insurance fund stands at ~$1.1M (9.2%) of USDRs collateral.
+At the time of writing, the insurance fund stands at ~$1.1M (9.2%) of USDR's collateral.
 However, the Polygon-based [multi-sig](https://debank.com/profile/0xd1758fbabae91c805be76d56548a584ef68b81f0) mainly contains 20/80 USDC/TNGBL LP tokens.
 In other words, the insurance fund mostly consists of more TNGBL.
 * As mentioned earlier, Tangible also aims to implement [pDAI](https://docs.tangible.store/real-usd/redeeming-real-usd) (i.e. promissory DAI). pDAI would be required in the case of a bank run, meaning that Tangible has to sell its RE TNFTs, to make USDR holders whole.
 In such a scenario, pDAI would be redeemable instead of DAI.
 And once enough real estate is liquidated, pDAI holders can swap it for real DAI.

+#### wUSDR

-Given that pDAI has not been implemented yet, the stability of USDR relies on the first three mechanisms.
-Furthermore, USDR is available cross-chain, which needs to be considered as well when looking at the peg stability.
+USDR is available cross-chain, which needs to be considered as well when looking at the peg stability.
 To use its stablecoin outside of Polygon, Tangible created wrapped USDR (wUSDR).

-#### wUSDR

 Real USD can be wrapped into wUSDR through Tangible’s [website](https://www.tangible.store/realusd?action=Wrap).
 Wrapping is done on [Polygon](https://polygonscan.com/token/0xaf0d9d65fc54de245cda37af3d18cbec860a4d4b).
 From there, it can be transferred to [BSC](https://bscscan.com/token/0x2952beb1326accbb5243725bd4da2fc937bca087), [Optimism](https://optimistic.etherscan.io/token/0x340fe1d898eccaad394e2ba0fc1f93d27c7b717a), [Ethereum](https://etherscan.io/token/0xd5a14081a34d256711b02bbef17e567da48e80b5), and [Arbitrum](https://arbiscan.io/token/0xddc0385169797937066bbd8ef409b5b3c0dfeb52) using Multichain’s router. wUSDR holders can then provide liquidity and farm on different DEX and yield aggregators across these ecosystems.
 For instance, [Beefy](https://app.beefy.com/vault/velodrome-wusdr-usdc) and [Velodrome](https://optimistic.etherscan.io/address/0x48dce63bacf1c7c839cfa7d4f871ad17c0d30d38) (Optimism), [Thena](https://info.thena.fi/token/0x2952beb1326accbb5243725bd4da2fc937bca087) (BSC), or [Balancer](https://app.balancer.fi/#/ethereum/pool/0x831261f44931b7da8ba0dcc547223c60bb75b47f000200000000000000000460) and [Aura](https://etherscan.io/address/0x831261f44931b7da8ba0dcc547223c60bb75b47f) (Ethereum).
 Farming on Arbitrum isn't enabled yet.